yjsoon/df-style-linked-list_wordpress-plugin/readme.markdown

 - Donate link: [http://yjsoon.com/dfll-plugin](http://yjsoon.com/dfll-plugin)
 - Tags: links, rss, wordpress, linkblogs, linked-list
 - Requires at least: 2.7
-- Tested up to: 3.3.1
+- Tested up to: 3.5.1
-- Stable tag: 2.8
+- Stable tag: 2.8.1

 Make your RSS feed for linked-list posts behave like Daring Fireball's: item's RSS permalink goes to link, and other modifications.

 ## Description ##

 This plugin makes your RSS feed behave like Daring Fireball's linked list posts, and has some extra features to make posting linked lists easier.
-Also supports Twitter Tools.

 _Part One_